If you’re here, it’s probably because you’ve heard of the likes of Logan Paul, Jake Paul or Felix “PewDiePie” Kjellberg.

 Great content is either really entertaining or very informative or both.

 You have to give something of value if you want to receive more value ($) in return.

 You have to help your viewers with the problems they have if your videos are informative.

 Or you have to be really entertaining.

-Great contents gets lots of engagement (likes, shares and subscribes) and can go viral if you have a bit of luck.
+Great content gets lots of engagement (likes, shares, and subscribes) and can go viral if you have a bit of luck.

 Just look at the numbers from PewDiePie’s most popular video:

 This is your job as a content creator.

 And not only that, but you also have to do it constantly to make them come back.